10 Questions To Ask Your Wealth Manager And The Answers You Want

 Rerun your long-term projections

 Some wealth managers do this once a year, but that’s simply not enough.
-Too much happens in the financial markets and in your life within a year.
+Too much happens in the financial markets and your life within a year.
 If they don’t update your plan every quarter, move on.

 Answer You Want to Hear: Once a quarter.